Vuthuylinh/BoilerMakerTemplate/README.md

  * Create a project folder
    - npm init
    - git init
    - make .gitignore file
-   - Create a file called `secrets.js` in the project root
+   - Create a file called `secrets.js` in the project root, then put in .gitignore

  * Create backbone folders
    - Client